How to Make WWWow with

 Fewer surfaces make platforms built in the Jamstack ecosystem less vulnerable to external attacks and threats.

-Faster Website Delivery
+You Want a Faster Website Delivery

 The pre-rendering that Jamstack projects are based on makes websites load much faster than when they're based on a real-time content transfer.